pdlfs/deltafs-umbrella/README.md

 DeltaFS was developed, in part, under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
 Please see the accompanying [LICENSE.txt](LICENSE.txt) for further information.

-### Overview
+## Overview

-This package is designed to help our collaborators to quickly setup deltafs on various computing platforms ranging from commodity NFS PRObE clusters to highly-specialized Cray systems customized by different national labs.
-The package features a highly-automated process that downloads, builds, and installs deltafs (including many of its friends and all their dependencies) along with a demo application (VPIC) that has been preloaded to use deltafs to perform file system activities.
+This package is designed for quickly setting up deltafs on various computing platforms ranging from commodity NFS PRObE clusters to highly-optimized HPC systems used in national labs.
+The package features an automated process that downloads, builds, and installs deltafs (including its software dependencies) in a single step.
+A demo application (VPIC) is also included in this package for showcasing the filesystem's in-situ capabilities.

-Written on top of cmake, deltafs-umbrella is expected to work with most major computing platforms.
-We have successfully tested deltafs-umbrella on CMU PDL Narwhal, NERSC Edison, as well as NERSC Cori.
+Written atop cmake, deltafs-umbrella is expected to work with major computing platforms.
+We have successfully tested deltafs-umbrella on CMU PDL Narwhal, LANL Trinity, NERSC Edison, and NERSC Cori.

-### Modules
+## Modules

 * deltafs dependencies
   * libch-placement (http://xgitlab.cels.anl.gov/codes/ch-placement.git)